 Wave chuckled.
 “Well, now I feel silly!”

-The pandaren cracked a smile as well, and the three continued to fend off the attacks, watching as their enemies closed in for the final blow.
+The Patnesh cracked a smile as well, and the three continued to fend off the attacks, watching as their enemies closed in for the final blow.

-“I know we haven’t known each other long,” the gnome added, “but it’s been an honor fighting with you two.
-For the Alliance, as they say.”
+“I know we haven’t known each other long,” Frosty added, “but it’s been an honor fighting with you two.
+For the Academy, as they say.”

 “I just got here,” Wave added.
 “I’m not done yet.”